dcvikl/Create2BiomeMakeover_compat/README.md

 I like the Ancient Oak from Biome-Makeover, but I coudn't process it in my Lumber Yard.
 So I made this little Datapack Mod.

-As a bonus, this will also give the Tree Bark from FarmersDelight-Refabricated:
+Now all Biome-Makeover Trees are sucessfully processed in my Lumber Yard and as a bonus, I also get the Tree Bark from FarmersDelight-Refabricated:

 ## Planks